-As you can see, the funding level was more than 100% following the recent valuation at 31 March 2023.
+As you can see, the funding level was more than 100% following the financial update at 1 April 2024.

 If the funding level is 100% or more then you know the Scheme is in a healthy financial position.

 SHORTFALL/SURPLUS